Postponing payment pending sale and council tax reductions in special circumstances (Section 13A)

 - other evidence in support of an application (such as information from professional bodies, eg a doctor or social worker).

 - where applicable, confirmation of what information/advice has been sought and obtained previously, for example from the C.A.B or other welfare organisations, see help with budgeting, money and debt advice.

 Applying for a Section 13A Council Tax reduction

 Provide all relevant information to support your application, such as rental arrears, mortgage statements, financial statement and or any relevant supporting documentation together with a completed financial statement (PDF, 241KB)

-If you are applying because of fire or flood damage, you will need to send full details of the damage plus evidence such as reports, photographs and written confirmation from your insurance company that they will not cover any additional Council Tax payable.
+If you are applying because of fire or flood damage we will only consider claims where you have moved out and are renting another property.
+If you have moved in with friends/relatives temporarily you will not qualify for a reduction in these circumstances.
+You will need to provide details of the property you are renting, details of the damage plus evidence such as reports, photographs and written confirmation from your insurance company that they will not cover any additional Council Tax payable.

 Before applying make sure you have all of the relevant documentation, then use our contact us form to submit a claim.